phalcon/phalcon-devtools/README.md

 Database adapter
 =====
 Should add 'adapter' parameter in your db config file (if you use not Mysql database).
-For PostreSql will be
+For PostgreSql will be
 ```bash
 $config = array(
   "host" => "localhost",